d-ries/linux-essentials/03_commandline/99_assignments.md

 Run the command `apt install sl`.
 You'll notice more privileges are needed.
 We have to rerun this command with root privileges.
 Run the command `sudo !!` to rerun the last command with sudo in front. `sl` is to prank people that mistype the command `ls`.
 Type `sl` en push `enter`

 ## Task 13
 Push the key combination `CTRL-R` and type `shu` to search for the last used shutdown command.
 Use the right arrow key to edit the line and change the command to `sudo shutdown -r now` and press enter to reboot your server.
 You can follow the boot process in VMware Workstation.
-Connect to your server over SSH and stay connect for the exercises.
+Connect to your server over SSH and stay connected for the exercises.
 If it doesn't work you have to check the IP of the server (from VMware Workstation).

 ## Task 14
 Push the key combination `CTRL-R` and type `shu` to search for the last used shutdown command.
 We see the command to `sudo shutdown -r now`.
 We don't want to reboot the server.
 So we push the key combination `CTRL-R` again to go to an older command that has 'shu' in the name.
 Keep repeating the key combination untill you see the command `sudo shutdown now` and press enter